daviazev/daviazev/README.md

 📚 In addition to programming, I am studying mathematics independently through Khan Academy.
 I have a strong interest in the subject and plan to start a Computer Science degree in the near future. 🔢🎓

 🌱 **Fun Facts**:
 - 🎻 I played the violin for 9 years before transitioning to web development.
-- 🌍 I have over 1200 days of streak on [Duolingo](https://www.duolingo.com/profile/daviazev) and am currently learning Italian! 🇮🇹

 Feel free to connect with me — I'm always open to new opportunities and collaborations! 🤝